kaiser-chris/gate-mod/documentation/STATE_STEALING.md

 In this file we add all **except** one province **per country** that owns the state.
 This creates a new split state that is totally empty, and it does not annex the existing state.

-Here is an example where I gave Guatemala to GOK:
+Here is an example where I gave Guatemala to GATE_OK:
 ```
 s:STATE_GUATEMALA = {
     create_state = {
-        country = c:GOK
+        country = c:GATE_OK
         owned_provinces = {
             x02073E x7D333F x464F6A x0F5049
             xBD8628 xA9090A x78C465 xD9BEFE